 Our History in Thermoformed Products and Packaging Solutions

-In the 1960's, T.O.
-Plastics began thermoforming a wholesale line of plastic pots, plant trays, liner trays and plug trays for the horticulture industry.
-Today T.O.'s proprietary horticulture plant tray and pot business is still growing and accounts for approximately 36% of the company's overall sales.
+During that time, T.O.
+Plastics also began thermoforming a wholesale line of plastic pots, plant trays, liner trays and plug trays for the horticulture industry.
+Today, T.O.'s proprietary horticulture plant tray and pot business is still growing and accounts for approximately 36% of the company's overall sales.

-Early in 2009, in order to meet continued customer demand and to continue to foster the growth of the company, a portion of T.O.'s Clearwater operation was relocated to Otsego (30 miles north of Minneapolis).
-The 57,500 sq. ft. facility houses T.O.'s medical device packaging, electronics component and food packaging businesses.
+In order to meet continued customer demand and to continue to foster the growth of the company, a portion of T.O.'s Clearwater operation was relocated to Otsego (30 miles north of Minneapolis).
+The 57,500 sq. ft. facility houses T.O.'s medical device packaging and electronics components operations.
 A portion of the company's custom in-line thermoforming production and off-line packaging businesses are also located in Otsego.
 The Otsego facility is ISO 13485:2003 and ISO 9001:2008 certified and has certified Class 7 and Class 8 clean rooms.
 Otsego facility is also AIB compliant.

 This strategic move brought T.O.
 Plastics even closer to the Minneapolis - St. Paul business economy where many prominent medical device manufacturers are located.
 The manufacturing space in Otsego is part of a 150,000 sq. ft. building jointly leased with sister company BTD Manufacturing, which is also owned by the Otter Tail Corporation.

 As part of an ongoing commitment to provide customers with thermoformed packaging solutions and products of the highest quality, T.O.
-Plastics' Clearwater facility achieved ISO 9001:2008 certification in 2011.
+Plastics' Clearwater facility achieved ISO 9001:2008 certification.